tejeshk05/track_and_count_vehicles/README.md

 - **Line Zone Counting**: Counts vehicles as they cross a specified line within the video.

-- **Annotated Video Output: Generates an output video with bounding boxes, labels, and vehicle count annotations.
+- **Annotated Video Output**: Generates an output video with bounding boxes, labels, and vehicle count annotations.

 ## Getting Started